MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 In 2007, Google launched MobileNetV1, a series of neural networks optimized for mobile devices, supporting tasks like classification and detection.
 These models are designed to be small, low-latency, and energy-efficient.
 In 2018, Google introduced MobileNetV2, which brought advancements such as Inverted Residual Blocks and Linear Bottlenecks, improving performance by capturing more complex features with fewer parameters and improving computational efficiency and accuracy.

-MobileNetV1 and V2 both uses depthwise separable convolutions to lower computational costs, but V2 additionally uses a non-linear activation in the expansion layer and retains a linear activation in the bottleneck layer to preserve crucial data.
+MobileNetV1 and V2 both use depthwise separable convolutions to lower computational costs, but V2 additionally uses a non-linear activation in the expansion layer and retains a linear activation in the bottleneck layer to preserve crucial data.
 MobileNetV2's architecture is particularly optimized for higher accuracy and efficiency.

 To adapt MobileNets for even more specific or constrained use cases, they include a 'width multiplier' parameter (α), which adjusts the network's size and computational load.
 Edge Impulse Studio supports both MobileNet versions, allowing image inputs of different sizes and various α values to balance accuracy against memory use and latency.
 For instance, using MobileNetV2 with 160x160 images and α=1.0 maximizes accuracy but requires more resources, while MobileNetV1 with α=0.10 minimizes resource usage.